apexskier/httpauth/README.md

 Run `go run server.go` from the examples directory and visit `localhost:8009` for an example.
 You can login with the username and password "admin".

 Tests can be run by simulating Travis CI's build environment.
-A mysql database must be running on the default port with a user "travis" with no password and a database "httpauth_test".
-A mongodb database must be running with open access as well.
 There's a very unsafe script --- `start-test-env.sh` that will do this for you.

 **Note**